maxkossek/maxkossek.github.io/_posts/2020-06-17-standard-ml.md

 val c = #"a" : char
 - val s = "Hello World\n";
 val s = "Hello World\n" : string

+- val (a, b) = (1, 2);
+val a = 1 : int
+val b = 2 : int

+- val [a, b, c] = [1, 2, 3];
+stdIn:21.5-21.26 Warning: binding not exhaustive
+          a :: b :: c :: nil = ...
+val a = 1 : int
+val b = 2 : int
+val c = 3 : int
 ```

 The "let" keyword binds an expression to a value.
 Let bindings have the form: let val n = e ... in e end`.
+Let bindings are the main mechanism to nest functions and expressions.
 ```
 fun circleArea r =
   let val pi = Math.pi